Klipper3d/klipper/docs/Config_Reference.md

 #   All line that's not on the spool or suspended between anchor point
 #   and mover point is defined to be "guy wire".
 #   The default is 0 for each anchor.
+winch_buildup_factor:
+#   Optional spool buildup factor for the whole machine.
+#   This is the change in spool radius, in millimeters, per millimeter
+#   of line wound onto the spool.
+Set this to 0 to use the constant
+#   radius spool model.
+#   The default is 0.
 winch_mechanical_advantage:
 #   Optional mechanical advantage for each anchor.
-#   If the winch force is geared by winding the line back and forth to the effector
+#   If the winch force is geared by winding the line back and forth to the
-#   in a block-and-talley system, then tell klipper how many times back plus how many times forth.
+#   effector in a block-and-tackle system, then tell Klipper how many times
+#   back plus how many times forth.
+#   This factor is used by the flex compensation and buildup model.
 #   The default is 1 for each anchor (no gearing).
 flex_compensation_algorithm:
 #   Solver used when computing how much force is required to counteract